-I am a postdoctoral fellow currently moving from Leiden Observatory to the Department of Astrophysical and Planetary Sciences of CU Boulder.
-I am developing and testing new techinques to observe the atmospheres of exoplanets (planets that do not orbit the Sun) and determine their composition and structure.
+I am a Hubble Fellow at the Department of Astrophysical and Planetary Sciences of CU Boulder.
+I am developing new techinques to observe the atmospheres of exoplanets (planets that do not orbit the Sun) and determine their composition and structure.

-By characterizing exoplanets, we can better understand how they form, migrate, and evolve.
-In the near future, we will be able to apply these techniques to study habitable planets and detect biosignatures.
+Characterizing exoplanets is the key to understand how they form, migrate, and evolve.
+In the near future, it will be possible to apply these techniques to study habitable planets and detect biosignatures.

 I am specialized in ground-based, high-resolution spectroscopy.
-In addition, I have experience in analyzing data from the Kepler satellite and in modeling light curves of small transiting rocky planets, which might be evaporating under the strong irradiation of the parent star.
+In addition, I am interested in analyzing data from the Kepler satellite and in modeling light curves of small transiting rocky planets, which might be evaporating under the strong irradiation of the parent star.

 You can contact me at matteo [dot] brogi [at] colorado [dot] edu, and thanks for visiting!